Top 6 Code Violations

 1. Tall Weeds/Grass

 In the City of Elk River, grass and weeds of "rank growth" (vigorous and profuse) are code violations.
 As a rule of thumb, weeds/grass cannot exceed eight (8) inches in height.
 Lawns, shrubs, trees, and other living ornamental landscape materials must be neat, clean, and maintained regularly.
-Eliminating tall weeds/grass plays a huge role in enhancing the aesthetics of a neighborhood, while also reducing habitat for unwanted wild animals.
+The purposeful deposit of grass clippings, leaves, and other vegetative debris into city streets, alleys, storm drains, catch basins, etc. is prohibited

 2. Property Maintenance

 Peeling paint, rotting trim, broken windows, and fences in disrepair are a risk to public health and safety.
 Homes, sheds, garages, fences, and other structures must be maintained and in good repair at all times.

 Vehicles, recreational vehicles, or trailers may not stand/remain on a city street of right-of-way in Elk River for more than 24 hours at any time.
 Vehicles may only be parked on approved surfaces including: concrete, asphalt, compacted Class 5.
 Vehicles must be licensed and operational, and any inoperable vehicles must be stored in a garage or removed from the property.

 City Code Sec.
 74-101, 30-934, 46-34, 30-124

 Outside storage of pipes, lumber, machinery, tires, household items, etc. are prohibited.
 Do not store items behind or alongside your home, shed, garage, or elsewhere on your property, even if covered by a tarp.
 Keep trash and recycling carts out of sight unless it is your collection day.
 Not only are outside storage/trash piles unsightly, they can devalue properties and provide habitat for unwanted wildlife.

 5. Signs in the Right-of-Way (ROW)